ktollec-ledger/automation-engineer-takehome/README.md

 Whenever we make a call to this API route, it will try to find the customer (using the `customer` field from the `order` schema) on the bakery Slack server and send them a private message using a service account.

 You can create a free [Slack](https://slack.com/) server and head [here](https://api.slack.com/) to know more about the Slack API.

+## Step 3.1 : Mail notification *(optional)*

+Since some customers do not have a Slack account and want to stay old-school, we might need to send an email.

+If the automation tool can't find the customer on Slack, fallback to sending an email to `{customer}@gmail.com`.

+For example, if the customer is `Mr Cakelover`, the resulting email address could be `mr_cakelover@gmail.com`.

+You can book a cheap email address to send mails from [here](https://privateemail.com/) and use SMTP to automate the process.

 ## Step 4 : GitHub integration *(optional)*